AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

       pragma Assert (At_End_Borrow (X).Next.Next.Next /= null); --  incorrect
    end;

-After the assignment, the part of ``X`` still accessible from the borrower is reduced, but since ``X`` was borrowed entirely to begin with, the ownership policy of |SPARK| still forbids direct access to any components of ``X`` while in the scope of ``Y``.
-As a result, we have a bit more information about the final value of ``X`` than in the previous case.
+After the reborrow, the part of ``X`` still accessible from the borrower is reduced, but since ``X`` was borrowed entirely to begin with, the ownership policy of |SPARK| still forbids direct access to any components of ``X`` while in the scope of ``Y``.
+As a result, we have more information about the final value of ``X`` than in the previous case.
 We still know that ``X`` will hold at least three elements, that is ``X.Next.Next /= null``.
 Additionally, the first and second components of ``X`` are no longer accessible from ``Y``, and since they cannot be accessed directly through ``X``, we know that they will keep their current values.
 This is why we can now assert in a pledge that ``X.Val`` is 1 and ``X.Next.Val`` is 2.
 However, we still cannot know anything about the part of ``X`` still accessible from ``Y`` as these properties could be modified later in the borrow: